hyphanet/plugin-WebOfTrust/STYLE.md

 For further details on Git usage see the [Git](#git) section below.
 (This part here is a separate section to stress its importance.)

+## Layout

+- Line length limit is 100 characters.

+  The l10n files are an exception, there each `key=value` pair is on a single line, no matter how long the line will be.

+  The 100 char limit was introduced after a lot of WoT code was already written, hence it is violated in some places for no good reason.
+  These violations shall be fixed gradually once the affected code is modified for other reasons anyway.

 ## Git